Albuquerque Marriage Visa Lawyer

 - K-3 Spouse Visa: This visa is available for foreign spouses of U.S. citizens.
 It allows the foreign spouse to enter the United States while the immigrant visa petition is being processed.
 Once in the U.S., the foreign spouse can apply for adjustment of status to obtain permanent residency.

-How Do I Get a Marriage or Family Visa?
+How to Secure a Marriage or Family Visa in Albuquerque

 The family-based immigration process allows U.S. citizens and lawful permanent residents (green card holders) to sponsor certain family members for immigration to the United States.